-14. Is there any water today or is it dry?
+Q.6.
+Is there any water today or is it dry?

 Ans.
 There is a little water.
 However, it dries up during summer.

 Water is being pumped up from under the ground with the help of electric motors.
 The lakes in which rainwater used to collect are no longer there.
 The soil around trees and parks is now covered with cement.
-IS there some other reason for this.
+Is there some other reason for this?
 Explain.

-17. From which office has this bill come?
+Q.2.
+From which office has this bill come?

 Ans.
 This bill has come from Delhi Jal Board.